getindata/gid-mdp-workshop/Session 3 - hands-on excercises.md

 # Session 3

-## GID DataOps CLI: CI/CD & Quality Control
+## CI/CD & Quality Control
-Welcome to the DataOps CLI Labs workshop hands-on session 3.
+Welcome to the GetInData Modern Data Platform workshop - hands-on session 3.

 By the end of this tutorial, you will know how to:
 - deploy your code to staging-dev
 - apply dbt tests to your project
 - monitor the pipeline's execution with Airflow

 Target environment will be Google Cloud Platform's: `BigQuery & Data Studio`, `Vertex AI Managed Notebook`, `VSCode` as IDE.

-This tutorial was written with the use of `GID DataOps 1.0.9` [Jupter Image](https://console.cloud.google.com/gcr/images/getindata-images-public/global/jupyterlab-dataops@sha256:ab5f141c9b6916cd727817340380953715922df607f94ff9d523732b8c0842e1/details) as a current release.
+This tutorial uses our DataOps JupyterLab image 1.0.9.
+For more versions and images check out [our public repo](https://github.com/getindata/jupyter-images/tree/master/jupyterlab-dataops).

-# Excercise
+# Exercise

 **Note**: if you didn't manage to complete the previous exercise, copy the folder from <<here>> to catch up!

 ## Commit your project to the remote repository

-During previous excercises we've create a local dbt pipeline - which is personal development environment.
+During previous exercises we've create a local dbt pipeline - which is personal development environment.
 Now, it is time to review and publish the code so it can be put into staging dev.
 At this point, our remote repository (the master branch) is empty.
 Your task is to publish your project by initiating workflow typical for git operations:
 - create a new branch
 - commit all changes in the code
 - publish the branch to the remote repository